SuperOffice CRM Online Agreement (“Agreement”)

 17. Changes in contact information

-All changes in the Customer’s contact information, including address changes and changes of the Customer’s contact person with the authority to commit the Customer, shall in writing be communicated to SuperOffice.
+All changes in the Customer’s contact information, including address changes and changes of the Customer’s contact person with the authority to commit the Customer, shall be communicated in writing to SuperOffice.
 The Customer undertakes to provide correct information regarding the User’s identity and a correct and legitimate e-mail address at all times.

 The rights and obligations of the parties under the Agreement shall in their entirety be governed by the national law applicable to SuperOffice.
 If a dispute arises in connection with the interpretation of the Agreement, the parties shall attempt to resolve the dispute through amicable negotiations.
 If the dispute cannot be resolved in this way, it shall be referred to the ordinary courts of law at the registered address of SuperOffice as the exclusive venue.